JahimerGarcia/python-projects-book/readme.md

 3. A web app

-I'ts important to put in practice all that I've learned about python.
+It's important to put in practice all that I've learned about python.

 - variables
 - conditional